mcneney/RforStat2/README.md

 # RforStat2

-* Notes to be read during short video presentations for students using R in a second course in statistics.
+This repository contains notes to be read during short video presentations for students using R in a second course in statistics at SFU.
-* The intended audience is students in Stat 302 and Stat 305 at SFU.
-* The intended order of presentations is:
+The order of presentations is:

 1. Getting started
     + What is R?